damianhakert/damianhakert.github.io/source/handbook/support/index.md

 The iframe below also shows this dashboard, but it requires a valid session for the above link.
 Signing in on this page doesn't seem to work.

 <iframe frameborder="0" src="https://analytics.zendesk.com/dashboard.html#project=/gdc/projects/fan67iacybmx4rawsd6jcipe01ouaxvt&dashboard=/gdc/md/fan67iacybmx4rawsd6jcipe01ouaxvt/obj/65766&nochrome=true" width="100%" height="380px" allowTransparency="false"></iframe>

+We can't fit more than 13 views in the dashboard panel.
+We have 6 views that are not channels.
+Meaning we have 7 views left for all our channels.
+That is why some channels are combined.

 ## Support Channels <a name="support-channels"></a>